bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## Policy Inputs

-Inputs for **Round I** target improving transit operations, vehicle fleet assignment, and incentives to use non-motorized or on-demand transport.
+Inputs may target improving transit operations, vehicle fleet assignment, and/or incentives to use non-motorized or on-demand transport.

-They specify:
+Example inputs include:
 * **Bus fleet composition changes**;
 * **Distribution of incentives for agents using on-demand carsharing and/or mass transit**;
 * **Adjustments to the frequency of buses on routes**; and,
 * **Mass transit fares**.

-You will find more information on the Sioux Faux simulation inputs, where they are stored, and how to control them on the [inputs to optimize](./Which-inputs-should-I-optimize.md) page.
+You will find more information on the Sioux Faux Benchmark Scenario simulation inputs, where they are stored, and how to control them on the [inputs to optimize](./Which-inputs-should-I-optimize.md) page.

 ## Key Performance Metrics (scoring criteria)